Medical Coding Program & Career Guidelines

 This article talked about how medical coders rely on guidelines to assist them in assigning codes.
 The author, Ken Camilleis, made several interesting points about coding guidelines.
 The first point the author makes was, “My personal experience suggests that the medical community outside of the coding world often lacks knowledge regarding coding guidelines.”

 To illustrate this point, the author then gives an example of a physician that was not familiar with the Official ICD-9-CM Guidelines for Coding and Reporting.
 The article said, “He had no idea these official guidelines even existed.
 He only worked from the body of the book to find codes in the Alphabetic Index and the Tabular List.”

 This is very alarming because if the guidelines are not followed, there will be errors in code assignments.
 That’s why learners should only sign up for industry-recognized online medical coding programs to ensure that they learn the standard medical coding and billing guidelines.

 The next point the author discussed was the importance of understanding the guidelines.
 In the article, it says, “You know from experience that there’s more to proper coding than simply looking up codes in an index or list.”
 This is one of the first things that learners master in most online medical coding courses.
-The more familiar you are with the guidelines the more accurate your code assignments will be.
+The more familiar you are with the guidelines, the more accurate your code assignments will be.

-The last point that the author made was that those who have a medical coding and billing career are not the only ones in the healthcare industry that need to be familiar with the coding guidelines.
-The article says “The chapter-specific coding guidelines in section I, subsection C of the Official ICD-9-CM Guidelines for Coding and Reporting, provide a wealth of information to which doctors and health information management specialists should be privy to.”
+The last point that the author made was that those who have a medical coding and billing career are not the only ones who should be familiar with the coding guidelines.
+The article says, “The chapter-specific coding guidelines in section I, subsection C of the Official ICD-9-CM Guidelines for Coding and Reporting, provide a wealth of information to which doctors and health information management specialists should be privy to.”
 Understanding and applying these guidelines are crucial to coding compliance and reimbursement.

 Read the full article on the AAPC website, or check out our online Medical Coding and Billing program details.